 \subsection{Proof of Correctness}

 \begin{theorem} $G$ has a solution if and only if $H$ has a solution. \end{theorem}

-\begin{proof} Suppose $G$ has a solution $S$, with paths $s_1,s_2,...,s_p$ connecting the pairs of number $1,2,...,p$, respectively.
-For each $i=1,2,...,p$, we draw a path connecting a pair of circles with number $4k+2i+1$ in $H$, following the equivalent path in $S$ and doing exactly $i-1$ ``zig-zags'' in the number blocks at both ends combined.
-The direct path with no ``zig-zag'' passes through $4k+3$ regions, and each ``zig-zag'' passes through two additional regions.
-Therefore, the number of regions this path passes through is exactly $4k+2i+1$, satisfying the puzzle constraint.
-Therefore, $H$ must have a solution.
+\begin{proof} Suppose $G$ has a solution $S$, with paths $s_1,s_2,\ldots,s_p$ connecting the pairs of numbers $1,2,\ldots,p$, respectively.
+For each $i=1,2,\ldots,p$, we draw a path in $H$ connecting the pair of circles labeled $4k+2i+1$, following the corresponding path in $S$ and performing exactly $i-1$ ``zig-zags'' in the number blocks at the two endpoints combined.

+The direct path with no ``zig-zag'' passes through $4k+3$ regions, and each additional ``zig-zag'' increases the number of regions by two.
+Hence, the resulting path passes through exactly $4k+2i+1$ regions, satisfying the puzzle constraint.
+Therefore, $H$ has a solution.

-On the other hand, suppose $H$ has a solution $T$.
-In each number block, there must be a path connecting the center circle that leaves the block on one of the four sides.
-In each empty block, there can be at most one path entering and exiting on two of the four sides (or no path at all).
-Therefore, the $p$ paths in $T$ can be transformed to $p$ paths in $G$ that connect pairs of number $1,2,...,p$.
-Therefore, $G$ must have a solution. \end{proof}
+Conversely, suppose $H$ has a solution $T$.
+In each number block, there must be a path connecting the center circle that exits the block through one of its four sides.
+In each empty block, at most one path can enter and exit through two of the four sides (or no path passes through the block).
+Consequently, the $p$ paths in $T$ induce $p$ paths in $G$ connecting the pairs of numbers $1,2,\ldots,p$.
+Therefore, $G$ has a solution. \end{proof}